truj1ll0/mkdocs-help-center/docs/beta-and-lighthouse/current-programs.md

 These programs are currently in beta.
 Sign up to participate or join the waitlist.

-### Classy for Salesforce Nonprofit Cloud integration

-**Current status:** Closed beta

-The Classy x Nonprofit Cloud integration is built with powerful technology for today's needs and tomorrow's inevitable challenges.
-This solution provides organizations with actionable data that help drive decision-making, strategy, and donor relationships forward.

-_Open beta sign up - Coming soon_

 ### Classy Live: Bulk close of balances

 **Current status:** Closed beta